Your Guide to Becoming Self Employed

 Self Employment in the UK

 Self employed people have many responsibilities when working for themselves, including: finding their own work, managing their own business accounts and paying taxes on time.
-However, in return, you will also become your own boss and get the opportunity to create your own career path, without relying on anyone else.
+However, in return, you will also become your own boss, get the opportunity to create your own career path, without relying on anyone else, and have unlimited earning potential.

 There is a distinct entrepreneurial spirit with those working for themselves.
 Although you may think of self employed workers as young individuals who are breaking away from the city life and carving their own career paths, the average age of a self employed worker is actually 47.

-Surprisingly, 43% of self employed workers are aged 50 or over, proving that there really is no age limit on starting your own business.
-The reason for a rising number of over 50’s choosing self employment could be due to the difficulty of changing jobs at a later age, unexpected redundancy or staying productive with a business after retirement.
+58% of self employed workers are aged 45 or over, proving that there really is no age limit on starting your own business.
+82% of those aged over 45 say they would always choose a better life balance over a high salary, and it shows, as the largest self employed age group is those who are 45-54, with more than 1,301,500 people.
+The reason for a rising number of over 45’s choosing self employment could be due to the difficulty of changing jobs at a later age, unexpected redundancy or staying productive with a business after retirement.

-Over the past five years, the number of self employed over 65 year old’s has risen to half a million and shows no sign of slowing down.
+Over the past five years, the number of self employed over 65 year old’s has risen to more than 462,300 and shows no sign of slowing down.

 Technology has been influential in driving up self employment numbers.
-A staggering 70% of all new businesses start off at home, all of which would not be impossible without new technology devices which enable you to work from anywhere.
+A staggering 70% of all new businesses start off at home, helped by new technology devices which enable you to work from anywhere.
 Currently more than half of all businesses are home based, which is a benefit to self employed workers as it drives down building rental costs and further bills.

-The most common self employment roles tend to be taxi driving and working in construction, due to the constant demand.
-Across the UK, there are also many opportunities for self employment in environmental and land based industries.
+The most common self employment roles tend to be gig economy, for example, taxi driving and working in construction, due to the constant demand.
+Across the UK, there are more than 811,000 self employed people working in the construction industry, the largest amount in any sector.

 Those working in the trade industry are more likely to be self employed and working for themselves, due to the nature of work.
-The top three self employed trades in the UK are carpenters, electricians and builders!
+The top three self employed trades in the UK are plumbers, electricians and builders.
+Other high earning self employed career include: graphic designers, photographers and personal trainers.

 To share our ‘Sole Trader vs Limited Company’ infographic on your website, simply copy and paste the embed code below: